Axway/streams-open-docs/content/en/docs/subscribers/subscriber-websocket.md

 You can define the format of the `data` attribute from websocket response.

-By default, the data format is `BINARY` so the `data` attribute will contain a binary form with base64 encoded of the data published into the subscribed topic.
+By default, the data format is `binary` so the `data` attribute will contain a binary form with base64 encoded of the data published into the subscribed topic.

-If you choose to use `TEXT` format, the `data` attribute will contain a readable string form of the data published into the subscribed topic.
+If you choose to use `text` format, the `data` attribute will contain a readable string form of the data published into the subscribed topic.

 ### Reconnect after an interruption